War in Somalia (2006–2009): Radicalization and terrorism

+Most people who had joined Al-Shabaab appeared to be motivated by the behavior of Ethiopian troops rather than an ideological commitment to Al-Qaeda's project.
+Several months after the ENDF withdrawal, Foreign Affairs noted that al-Qaeda's foothold in Somalia post-occupation was in significant part the result of the invasion.
+After the killing of the group's leader Aden Hashi Ayro in 2008, al-Shabaab began publicly courting Osama bin Laden in a bid to become part of al-Qaeda, but was rebuffed by bin Laden.
+Following the killing of Osama bin Laden in 2011, al-Shabaab pledged allegiance to al-Qaeda in 2012.

 A sharp increase in radical recruitment in Somali diaspora in Europe and the United States since 2007 has been linked with the overthrow of the ICU and the Ethiopian military occupation.
 This resulted in the first ever American suicide bomber carrying out an attack in Somalia in October 2008.
 During 2008 there were an estimated 100 foreign fighters in Somalia, a figure which increased to 450 the next year as al-Shabaab gained strength.
-In 2024, Somalia's Minister of Justice Hassan Mo'allin Mohamoud publicly stated the wave of terrorism the country is experiencing was the 'direct result' of the 2006 invasion.

 Piracy

+Attacks off the Somali coast were suppressed by anti-piracy operations carried out by the Islamic Courts Union's coast guard during 2006.
+Following the ICUs overthrow, incidents of pirate attack rapidly proliferated during 2007 and 2008.